 Birnam tends to be overshadowed by its larger neighbour, Dunkeld.
 The two face one another across the River Tay, Birnam on the south bank, Dunkeld on the north.
 Yet if you take the trouble to look, you find a village with a great deal of interest and charm.
 Birnam's major claim to fame came from the pen of Shakespeare.
 According to his telling of the story of Macbeth, it was through the realisation of the witches' prophecy about the movement of Birnam Wood that Macbeth came to his end.

 Dunkeld & Birnam station now lies on the main line to Aviemore and Inverness.
-Between it and Birnam is the other main route north, the A9, which bypassed the village in the late 1970s.
-The result has been to leave Birnam occupying the space between the railway and road to the south west, and the River Tay to the north east.
+Between it and Birnam is the other main route north, the A9, which bypassed the village in the late 1970s, separating the village from its railway station.
+The result has been to leave Birnam occupying the space between the railway and road to the south-west, and the River Tay to the north-east.

 A bridge across the Tay connecting Birnam and Dunkeld had been planned as far back as the 1500s, plans that were disrupted by the Reformation and the destruction of Dunkeld Cathedral in 1560.
 In the end, residents and travellers had to make do with ferries until 1809 when the seven arch bridge that still stands today was constructed by Thomas Telford.